 Federal Signal's Earnings Growth And 14% ROE

-To start with, Federal Signal's ROE looks acceptable.
-Especially when compared to the industry average of 12% the company's ROE looks pretty impressive.
-Probably as a result of this, Federal Signal was able to see a decent growth of 19% over the last five years.
+To begin with, Federal Signal seems to have a respectable ROE.
+Especially when compared to the industry average of 11% the company's ROE looks pretty impressive.
+This probably laid the ground for Federal Signal's moderate 19% net income growth seen over the past five years.

 Is Federal Signal Using Its Retained Earnings Effectively?